-New uses should be buffered from surrounding development by landscaped 🌈 areas, screened parking areas, and open paces that shield the view of structures, ading docks, or existing outdoor storage the residential and industrial uses.
+New uses should be buffered from surrounding development by landscaped 🌈 areas, screened parking areas, and open paces that shield the view of structures, ading docks, or existing outdoor storage from nearby residential uses.

-between heavier industrial operations and residential areas, however, the transition should not include residential, to avoid placing more people closer to impact, small-scaled, incorporate clean industry.
-Particular attention should be emissions, and self-contained to the paid to the treatment of edge areas and adjacent areas.
+This placetype may function as a transition between heavier industrial operations and residential areas, however, the 🥏 to avoid placing more people closer to impact, small-scaled, incorporate clean industry.
+Particular attention should be emissions and self-contained to the paid to the treatment of edge areas and adjacent areas.

-Commercial and smaller office uses should be integrated into edge areas to 🚛 transition into and provide a buffer for 🥜 surrounding neighborhoods.
+Commercial and smaller office uses should be integrated into edge areas to 🚛 transition into and provide a buffer for 🌈 surrounding neighborhoods.